 The growth of the online dating scene comes to a placed importance on reputation.
-Your online dating reputation matters more than it did 5 years ago, with websites like DontDateHimGirl.com, ManHaters.com, and TrueDater.com that allow women to document their dating experiences with specific people, and whether or not to date someone.
+Your online reputation matters more than it did 5 years ago, with websites like DontDateHimGirl.com, ManHaters.com, and TrueDater.com that allow women to document their experiences with specific people, and whether or not to date someone.

-But when used correctly, and for the right intentions, online dating apps can successfully create new opportunities for those who are looking to date.
+But when used correctly, and for the right intentions, online apps can successfully create new opportunities for those who are looking to date.

 When you match and start talking to someone in an online dating app, there will typically be some back-and-forth messaging before arranging a first date idea.